lingkodsoft/StateBliss/README.md

     private void ValidateRequest(PaymentGuardContext context)
     {
-        context.Continue = true;
+        //must set Continue to true to proceed to the next handler in the pipeline context.Continue = true;
     }

     private void PayToPaymentGateway(PaymentGuardContext context)
     {
-        context.Continue = true;
+        //must set Continue to true to proceed to the next handler in the pipeline context.Continue = true;
     }

     private void PersistOrderToRepository(PaymentGuardContext context)
     {
-        context.Continue = true;
+        //must set Continue to true to proceed to the next handler in the pipeline context.Continue = true;
     }
   }